osmandapp/web/main/docs/user/navigation/auto-car.md

 ### Voice prompts

-In the OsmAnd app, you can set up [voice prompts](../navigation/voice-navigation) individually for one selected profile or for all profiles at once.
-Do this before you start your route.
-In Android Auto, you can choose to only disable or enable all selected prompts at once.
+In OsmAnd, you can set up [voice prompts](../navigation/voice-navigation) separately for one selected profile or for all profiles at once.
+Do this before starting a route on your device, tablet or phone.
+CarPlay does not have a function to set up voice prompts.
+In Android Auto, the only setting available is to disable or enable all selected voice prompts at the same time.

 ![Android Auto screen](@site/static/img/navigation/auto-car/android-auto-4.png)